‘The Engineering of Reliable Embedded Systems’ (Ed. 2) by Michael J. Pont

 The international hardback edition of ‘ERES2’ is available from Amazon.com and other online and physical bookshops.

-‘ERES2’ Paperback edition (International)
+How to buy the ‘ERES2’ Paperback edition (International)

 Pont, M.J.
 (2017) “The Engineering of Reliable Embedded Systems: Developing software for ‘SIL 0’ to ‘SIL 3’ designs using Time-Triggered architectures”, (Second Edition) SafeTTy Systems.
 ISBN: 978-0-9930355-4-8. £45.00.